pimcore/pimcore/docs/Development_Documentation/12_Administration_of_Pimcore/01_Backups.md

 ### Backups in the administration interface

 You can create full backups of the system directly in Pimcore.
-Just go to `Extras` -> `Backup`.
+Just go to *Extras* > *Backup*.

 The backup includes the following directories:
 * `/pimcore`